Opatówek: Industrial Revolution and the 19th century

 Beginning of the 19th century the industrial revolution did not stop at Poland.
 Several German industrialist's started running branches cross border.
 Cities on both sides of the border started booming.

 With the foundation of the big weaving mill by Adolf Gottlieb Fiedler, a Saxon industrialist, Opatówek started booming.
-Fiedler established one of the biggest weaving mills in Congress Poland in 1824-26.
+Fiedler established one of the biggest weaving mills in Congress Poland in 1824–1826.
 The government of Congress Poland created very good conditions for the development of industry.
 Adolf Gottlieb Fiedler received a big loan from the Polish government to build the factory in Opatowek.
-Also in spite of lower salaries he followed other cloth producers to eastern regions at the time of the German industrial revolution.
+Also in spite of lower salaries he followed other cloth producers to eastern regions at the time of the German Industrial Revolution.
 The German investments in Poland were followed by Saxon and Bohemian specialists to run the factories.
-There they found cheap workers, water power and they brought in their knowhow.
+There they found cheap workers, water power and they brought in their know-how.
 The factory of Opatówek employed 600 workers and the company won several international prizes with their products.
 The Opatówek factory was the cash cow of Fiedler's company.
 The town grew with great speed.

 During the January Uprising, on February 25, 1863, it was the site of a battle between Polish insurgents and Russian troops, which ended in a Polish victory.
 In 1870, Opatówek lost its municipal rights as a result of the suppression after the January Uprising and because of the economical decay.
 In the end of the 19th century a Wooden Toys Factory was established in Opatowek, whose products won numerous prizes at European expositions.
 The profit-making, well organised property yielded a big profit to the next owners.